 Spirulina is an algae, and one of the most complete foods on the planet.
-It is well known for its huge antioxidant content, but is also a rich source of protein.
+It is a rich source of protein.
 This protein is abundant in all nine of the essential amino acids (those we cannot make for ourselves and so have to obtain from food).
 Spirulina also provides several highly-concentrated vitamins and minerals.
 Centuries ago the Aztec civilisation cultivated it as a staple food, and today it is regarded as central to some Asian diets.
 Although it can grow in natural conditions, most Spirulina today is produced commercially.

 Rainforest Foods Spirulina is grown organically on an island in the South China Sea.
 Production starts with batches cultivated in a laboratory, which are grown on by photosynthesis in cultivation ponds containing filtered natural water.
 Once it has reached the required density the Spirulina is harvested, then dried using a process of spray evaporation to create a powder while losing virtually none of the nutritional value.

 Rainforest Foods Spirulina powder is certified by the Soil Association, one of a handful of organic certification bodies in the UK.
 These are regulated in their turn by DEFRA (Department for Environment, Food and Rural Affairs).
 The role of the Soil Association is to ensure that all foods sold as organic are definably so.
 It does this by auditing every stage of the supply chain, through growth, export and processing.
 Soil Association certification – indicated by the Soil Association logo and the EU organic leaf symbol on our packaging – is a guarantee that our customers are purchasing an organic product.
 All organically-certified products must also carry a certification code on their packaging.
 For UK companies such as Rainforest Foods this has the format GB-ORG-XX, XX indicating the certifying body.
 If this is not present, a product is not organic.
 The Soil Association code on our products is GB-ORG-05.